Netec-Mx/ai_102_engineer_associate/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 next: /mslearn-ai-agents/Instructions/03b-build-multi-agent-solution
 ---

-# Develop an AI agent
+# Lab8: Develop an AI agent

 In this exercise, you'll use Azure AI Agent Service to create a simple agent that analyzes data and creates charts.
 The agent can use the built-in *Code Interpreter* tool to dynamically generate any code required to analyze data.

 > **Tip**: The code used in this exercise is based on the for Microsoft Foundry SDK for Python.
 You can develop similar solutions using the SDKs for Microsoft .NET, JavaScript, and Java.
 Refer to [Microsoft Foundry SDK client libraries](https://learn.microsoft.com/azure/ai-foundry/how-to/develop/sdk-overview) for details.
+{: .lab-note .important .compact}

 This exercise should take approximately **30** minutes to complete.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 ## Create a Foundry project